 Did you know how good participating in music activities is for brain health?
 When you sing and engage in rhythm-based activities you are creating neuroplasticity in the brain and helping delay cognitive decline.
 Build your brain, connecting with new friends in the community and have fun making music together!

-Peaceful & Comforting Piano Music with Marsha Meiss: W, March 18th, 10 AM
+Peaceful & Comforting Piano Music with Marsha Meiss: M, April 20th, 10 AM

 Relax with graceful piano music with Marsha Meiss.
 Location: Auditorium